 Lyndon Sommer, Registered CPA (Ill.), M.Acct., J.D., is a Shareholder of Sandberg Phoenix and member of the firm’s Business Litigation and Products Liability practice groups.
-He focuses his work in the areas of commercial litigation, professional liability, product liability and toxic tort litigation, frequently handling cases involving asbestos and benzene.
+He focuses his work in the areas of commercial litigation, professional liability and product liability.

 Lyndon specializes in professional negligence cases involving Certified Public Accountants, who he has successfully defended at trial and on appeal.
 He is experienced in defending accountants in federal court and is very familiar with federal procedure and expert requirements.
 Throughout his career, he has handled more than 100 professional negligence cases.
 He has also defended attorneys, architects, engineers and financial advisors in litigation and arbitration.